-11. Contributors
+12. Contributors

-This MIB document uses the template authored by D. Harrington which is based on contributions from the MIB Doctors, especially Juergen Schoenwaelder, Dave Perkins, C.M.
-Heard and Randy Presuhn.
+This MIB document uses the template authored by D. Harrington which is based on contributions from the MIB Doctors, especially Juergen Schoenwaelder, Dave Perkins, C.M.Heard and Randy Presuhn.

-12. Acknowledgements
+13. Acknowledgements

 The authors would like to acknowledge the valuable comments from Sean Harnedy in the early phases of the development of this MIB module.
-The authors would like to thank James Nguyen for his careful review and comments on this MIB module and his work on the definitions of the follow on MIB modules to configure specific RSSA algorithms related to SMF.
+The authors would like to thank Adrian Farrel, Dan Romascanu, Juergen Shoenwaelder, Stephen Hanna, and Brian Haberman for their careful review of this documenti and their insightful comments.
+We also wish to thank the entire MANET WG for many reviews of this document.
+Further the authors would like to thank James Nguyen for his careful review and comments on this MIB module and his work on the definitions of the follow-on MIB modules to configure specific RSSA algorithms related to SMF.
 Further, the authors would like to acknowledge to work of James Nguyen, Brian Little, Ryan Morgan and Justin Dean on their software development of the SMF-MIB.